farhiongit/message-in-the-bottle/README.md

 > void **BOTTLE_CLOSE_AND_WAIT_UNTIL_EMPTY** (BOTTLE (*T*) \*bottle)

-When concurrent threads are synchronized by an exchange of messages, the transmitter must informs receivers when it has finished sending messages, so that receivers won't need to wait for extra messages.
+When concurrent threads are synchronized by an exchange of messages, the transmitter must inform receivers when it has finished sending messages, so that receivers won't need to wait for extra messages.

-As the bottle won't be filled any more, we can close the bottle: the function `BOTTLE_CLOSE_AND_WAIT_UNTIL_EMPTY` will seal the mouth of the bottle (i.e. close the transmitter side of the bottle), unblock all receivers and wait for the bottle to be empty.
+Once the bottle won't be filled with any more messages, we can close it: the function `BOTTLE_CLOSE_AND_WAIT_UNTIL_EMPTY` will seal the mouth of the bottle (i.e. close the transmitter side of the bottle), unblock all receivers and wait for the bottle to be empty.
-It:
+This:

 1. prevents any new message from being sent in the bottle (just in case) :
   `BOTTLE_FILL` and `BOTTLE_TRY_FILL` will return 0 immediately (without blocking).